saamauro92/maids-are-more-expensive-on-sundays/README.md

 - I tested that this landing page works in different browsers: Chrome, Firefox and Safari.

+- I tested that this landing page works well either in desktop or mobile.

 - I confirmed that the navigation, header, about the book, contact form, and about the author sections are all readable and easy to understand.

 - I have confirmed that the forms work: requires all the fields to be submitted, and the submit button works and will redirect to the success page when submitted.